flaturtha/NOS/_posts/2016-09-28-the-philosophy-of-the-short-story.md

 One of the foremost writers of _contes_ is Edmond About, whose charming humour is known to all readers of the &#39;Man with the Broken Ear&#39; — a Short-story in conception, though unduly extended in execution.
 Few of the charming _contes_ of M. Alphonse Daudet, or of the earlier Short-stories of M. Émile Zola, have been translated into English; and the poetic tales of M. François Coppée are likewise unduly neglected in this country.

-The &#39;Abbé Constantin&#39; of M. Ludovic Halevy has been read by many, but the Gallic satire of his more Parisian Short-stories has been passed by, perhaps wisely, in spite of their broad humour and their sharp wit. * <small style="background-color:#FFFFE6;color:#242424">[See 20]</small> In the very singular collection of stories which M. Jean Riche-pin has called the &#39;Morts Bizarres&#39; we find a modern continuation of the Poe tradition, always more potent in France than elsewhere.
+The &#39;Abbé Constantin&#39; of M. Ludovic Halevy has been read by many, but the Gallic satire of his more Parisian Short-stories has been passed by, perhaps wisely, in spite of their broad humour and their sharp wit. *  <sup class="sup_red"> [20]</sup> In the very singular collection of stories which M. Jean Riche-pin has called the &#39;Morts Bizarres&#39; we find a modern continuation of the Poe tradition, always more potent in France than elsewhere.

 <div class="sidenote">
+ <sup class="sup_red">20</sup> In the fifteen years since this essay was first printed, this reproach has been removed, and the best of the Short-stories of Daudet, of M. Coppée and of M. Halevy have been lovingly rendered into English by American translators.
 </div>

 [Here I cancel a casual sentence written in 1885, before Guy de Maupassant had completely revealed his extraordinary gifts and his marvellous craftsmanship.
 His Short-stories are masterpieces of the art of story-telling, because he had a Greek sense of form, a Latin power of construction, and a French felicity of style.
 They are simple, most of them; direct, swift, inevitable, and inexorable in their straightforward movement.

 If art consists in the suppression of non-essentials, there have been few greater artists in fiction than Maupassant.
 In his Short-stories there is never a word wasted, and there is never an excursus.
 Nor is there any feebleness or fumbling.
 What he wanted to do he did, with the unerring certainty of Leatherstocking, hitting the bull&#39;s-eye again and again.
-He had the abundance and the ease of the very great artists; and the half-dozen or the half-score of his best stories are among the very best Short-stories in any language]. * <small style="background-color:#FFFFE6;color:#242424">[See NOTE]</small>
+He had the abundance and the ease of the very great artists; and the half-dozen or the half-score of his best stories are among the very best Short-stories in any language]. *  <sup class="sup_red"> [21]</sup>

 <div class="sidenote">
+ <sup class="sup_red">21</sup> In his later tales there is to be noted a tendency towards the psychology of the morbid.
+The thought of death and the dread of mental disease seemed to possess him.
+In ‘Le Horla,’ for example, we find Maupassant taking for his own Fitzjames O'Brien's uncanny monster, invisible and yet tangible and the Frenchman gave the tale an added touch of terror by making the unfortunate victim discover that the creature he feared had a stronger will than his own, and that he was being hypnotised to his doom by a being whom he could not see, but whose presence he could feel.
+O’Brien’s very startling tale, ‘What was it?’ is to be found in the volume of his Short-stories called <i>The Diamond </i>Lens (New Yorks Scribner).
 </div>

 <h6 class="btt"><a href="#top">Back to Top</a></h6>

 ## Chapter VII
+{: .chapternumber .no_toc}

+## The Short-Story &mdash; Never Void in Form &amp; With Symmetry of Design
+{: .chaptertitle }

 The Short-story should not be void or without form, but its form may be whatever the author please.
 He has an absolute liberty of choice.
 It may be a personal narrative, like Poe&#39;s _Descent into the Maelstrom_&#39; or Mr. Hale&#39;s _My Double, and How He Undid M_e&#39;; it may be impersonal, like Mr. Frederick B. Perkins&#39;s _Devil-Puzzlers_ or Colonel J. W. De Forest&#39;s _Brigade Commander_; it may be a conundrum, like Mr. Stockton&#39;s insoluble query, the _Lady or the Tiger?_, it may be _A Bundle of Letters_, like Mr. Henry James&#39;s story, or _A Letter and a Paragraph_, like Mr. Bunner&#39;s; it may be a medley of letters and telegrams and narrative, like Mr. Aldrich&#39;s _Margery Daw_; it may be cast in any one of these forms, or in a combination of all of them, or in a wholly new form, if haply such may yet be found by diligent search.

 Whatever its form, it should have symmetry of design.
-If it have also wit or humour, pathos or poetry, and especially a distinct and unmistakable flavour of individuality, so much the better. * <small style="background-color:#FFFFE6;color:#242424">[See NOTE]</small> But the chief requisites are compression, originality, ingenuity, and now and again a touch of fantasy.
+If it have also wit or humour, pathos or poetry, and especially a distinct and unmistakable flavour of individuality, so much the better. *  <sup class="sup_red"> [22]</sup> But the chief requisites are compression, originality, ingenuity, and now and again a touch of fantasy.

 <div class="sidenote">
+ <sup class="sup_red">22</sup> In a chatty and somewhat uncritical paper on the ‘Rise of the Short-story’ contributed by Mr. Bret Harte to the ‘International Library of Famous Literature' and published also in the <i>Cornhill Magazine</i> for July, 1899, we find the assertion that the secret of the American Short-story is “the treatment of characteristic American life, with absolute knowledge of its peculiarities and sympathy with its methods, with no fastidious ignoring of its national expression, or the inchoate poetry that may be found hidden even in its slang with no moral determination except that which may be the legitimate outcome of the story itself; with no more elimination than may be necessary for the artistic conception, and never from the fear of the fetish of conventionalism.”
+This is cleverly phrased; but it is open to the obvious objection that it is not so much an adequate definition of the Short-story as a form as it is a defence of the special kind of Short-story Mr. Bret Harte himself has chosen to write.
 </div>

 Sometimes we may detect the writer of Short-stories a tendency toward the over-elaboration of ingenuity, toward the exhibition of ingenuity for its own sake, as in a Chinese puzzle.
 But mere cleverness is incompatible with greatness, and to commend a writer as &quot;very clever&quot; is not to give him high praise.
 From this fault of supersubtlety, women are free for the most part.
 They are more likely than men to rely on broad human emotion, and their tendency in error is toward the morbid analysis of a high-strung moral situation.